YessiOT/WS_AND_NLP/README.md

 # WS_AND_NLP

 Exercises of web scraping with python library BeautifulSoup.
-Also my begginings in NLP with ntkl and python.
+Also my begginnings in NLP with nltk and python.